 The Western Parkland City is projected to grow from 740,000 people in 2016 to 1.1 million by 2036, and to well over 1.5 million by 2056.
 A thriving, liveable Western Parkland City will need to include dedicated areas to protect the region’s many unique native plants and animals and publicly accessible open and green spaces that local communities can enjoy.

-The NSW Government is developing a conservation plan for Western Sydney to help balance the future needs of the community, and protect threatened plants and animals in Western Sydney for the long term.
+Through strategic conservation planning, the NSW Government has developed a conservation plan for Western Sydney to help meet the future needs of our community while protecting threatened plants and animals in the long term.